 From my experience, since returning to Ireland, there are not many places that offer, what we called the recommended treatment, which is Dialectical Behavioural Therapy (DBT) although I do believe that the HSE are training teams across the country.

 People may offer many things that they claim help with BPD, but I would go for DBT.
 Why?
 It is the model that has been shown to work the best.

 Treatments: Dialectical Behavioural Therapy

 If you can get DBT, this is an excellent model.
 I no longer offer this, as it needs an entire Team working together, and I work alone.
-Although I am in the process of making a forum and putting online the skills element of DBT.
-This will be a Managing Your Emotions Course.
+Unfortunately I cannot give recommendations for DBT therapists, but suggest that you speak with your local GP who should be able to tell you about DBT Teams within your area.

 DBT will give you weekly therapy with a DBT therapist.
 You will also receive skills teaching, which takes place as part of a group, the therapy is individual, just you and your therapist.

 Good, but there is a lot of hard work on your part.
 You have to make a serious commitment to the program.

 You will get understanding, not judged, or blamed.